pfnet-research/pfhedge/README.md

 The hedge-ratio at each time step is given by the Black-Scholes' delta.

 This strategy is the optimal one in the absence of cost.
-On the other hand, this strategy transacts too frequently and consume too much transaction cost.
+On the other hand, this strategy transacts too frequently and consumes too much transaction cost.

 ```py
 from pfhedge import Hedger